systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 ## Sponsor Creation Process

-The word Sponsor is used in FundMaster to denote an employer (in a scheme where employers make contributions on behalf of their employees (members)).
-Providing sponsor details in a scheme is key - the following section demonstrates how this can be achieved in the system.
-Locate the Sponsors sub-menu from the scheme setup window’s left sidebar panel as shown below:
+The word Sponsor is used in the system to denote an employer (in a scheme where employers make contributions on behalf of their employees (members)).
+The following section demonstrates how sponsors are created and managed in the system.
+Locate the Sponsors drop-down submenu as shown below:

 <img  alt="Sponsor" width="100%" height="auto"  class="center"  src="../media2/schemeM65.png">